jacobdear1/Langtons_Ant/README.md

 ## Background

 Langton's ant is a two-dimensional universal Turing machine that can demonstrate complexemergent behaviour based on a very simple set of rules.
-First created by Chris Langton in 1986,Langton's ant runs on a square lattice of black and white cells.
+First created by Chris Langton in 1986, Langton's ant runs on a square lattice of black and white cells.
 Further details of this can be found in the corresponding paper (https://arxiv.org/pdf/math/9501233.pdf).

 ## The task